 If you arrived on a Friday, today is Thursday and happy hour at the Vaiolama Cafe (Alofi South) starts at 5 pm with family-friendly DJ entertainment and irresistible grill-style cuisine.

 Again, timings change all the time in Niue, so be sure to pick up an entertainment schedule from the Visitor Information Centre when you arrive.

 All good things come to an end, so Day 8 of your Niuean getaway is the day to pack up your bags, check out of your accommodation and start the airport departure process.

-After checking in your baggage in the morning.
-Perhaps enjoy one last round of mini golf in Alofi before returning your car rental at the “Rental Cars Only” signs at the airport, leaving the keys in the car.
+After checking in your baggage in the morning, perhaps have one last bit to eat at your favourite cafe in Alofi or head down one last Alofi sea track before returning your car rental at the airport car park, leaving the keys in the car.

 You’ll then depart on your flight to Auckland.